Open Data Hub logo

 A project details page opens.

-3. Click the Data connections tab.
+3. Click the Connections tab.

-4. Click the action menu () beside the data source that you want to change and then click Edit data connection.
+4. Click the action menu () beside the data source that you want to change and then click Edit connection.

-The Edit data connection dialog opens.
+The Edit connection dialog opens.

 5. In the Connected workbench section, select an existing workbench from the list.

-6. Click Update data connection.
+6. Click Update connection.

 Verification